-- a) Conviction of any household member for violent criminal activity within the past ten (10) years will result in the rejection of the application. - b) Any household containing any member with convictions within the past five (5) years, due to drug-related criminal activity will be rejected. - c) Any conviction within the past five (5) years which involved deliberate injury to a person or property will result in the application being rejected. - d) Any conviction for the passing of worthless checks, theft from employer, fraud (including credit card, welfare or worker's comp), identity theft, embezzlement, or forgery within the five (5) years will result in the application being rejected. - e) Any conviction for the sale, distribution or manufacture of any controlled or illegal substance, as well as any conviction within the past five to ten (5 10) years involving illegal use or possession of any controlled or illegal substance will result in the application being rejected. - f) Any conviction for any sexual offense within the past ten (10) years will result in the application being rejected. - g) Any conviction which involved bodily harm to a child within the past ten (10) years will result in the application being rejected.
+- a) Conviction of any household member for violent criminal activity within the past ten (10) years will result in the rejection of the application. - b) Any household containing any member with convictions within the past five (5) years, due to drug-related criminal activity will be rejected. - c) Any conviction within the past five (5) years which involved deliberate injury to a person or property will result in the application being rejected. - d) Any conviction for the passing of worthless checks, theft from employer, fraud (including credit card, welfare, or worker's comp), identity theft or embezzlement, or forgery within the past five (5) years will result in the application being rejected. - e) Any conviction for the sale, distribution or manufacture of any controlled or illegal substance, as well as any conviction within the past five (5) years involving illegal use or possession of any controlled or illegal substance will result in the application being rejected. - f) Any conviction for any sexual offense within the past ten (10) years will result in the application being rejected. - g) Any conviction which involved bodily harm to a child within the past ten (10) years will result in the application being rejected. - h) Management will reject a household in which any member is currently engaged in illegal use of drugs or when the owner has reasonable cause to believe that a member's illegal use or pattern of illegal use of a drug may interfere with health, safety, and right to peaceful enjoyment of the property by other residents.
+The screening standards will be based on behavior, not the condition of drug abuse. - i) Management will reject a household in which there is reasonable cause to believe that member's behavior, from abuse or pattern of abuse of alcohol, may interfere with the health, safety, and right to peaceful enjoyment by other residents.
+The screening standards will be based on the behavior, not the condition of alcoholism or alcohol abuse. - j) Management will prohibit admission of any household containing any member (including Live-in Aide) who was evicted in the last three (3) years from federally assisted housing for drug-related criminal activity. - No exceptions will be made.